Back To Search Results

 "61-6-15.
 LICENSE MAY BE REFUSED, REVOKED OR SUSPENDED--LICENSEE MAY BE FINED, CENSURED OR REPRIMANDED--PROCEDURE--PRACTICE AFTER SUSPENSION OR REVOCATION--PENALTY--UNPROFESSIONAL AND DISHONORABLE CONDUCT DEFINED--FEES AND EXPENSES.--

-A. The board may refuse to license and may revoke or suspend a license that has been issued by the board or a previous board and may fine, censure or reprimand a licensee upon satisfactory proof being made to the board that the applicant for or holder of the license has been guilty of unprofessional or dishonorable conduct.
-The board may also refuse to license an applicant who is unable to practice medicine, or practice as a physician assistant or an anesthesiologist assistant, pursuant to Section 61-7-3 NMSA 1978.
+A. The board may refuse to license and may revoke or suspend a license that the board has issued or a previous board and may fine, censure, or reprimand a licensee upon satisfactory proof being made to the board that the applicant for or holder of the license has been guilty of unprofessional or dishonorable conduct.
+The board may also refuse to license an applicant who cannot practice medicine or practice as a physician assistant or an anesthesiologist assistant, according to Section 61-7-3 NMSA 1978.
 All proceedings shall be as required by the Uniform Licensing Act or the Impaired Health Care Provider Act.

-B. The board may, in its discretion and for good cause shown, place the licensee on probation on the terms and conditions it deems proper for protection of the public, for the purpose of rehabilitation of the probationer or both.
-Upon expiration of the term of probation, if a term is set, further proceedings may be abated by the board if the holder of the license furnishes the board with evidence that the licensee is competent to practice, is of good moral character and has complied with the terms of probation.
+B. The board may, in its discretion and for good cause shown, place the licensee on probation on the terms and conditions it deems proper for the protection of the public, for rehabilitation of the probationer, or both.
+Upon expiration of the term of probation, if a term is set, further proceedings may be abated by the board if the holder of the license furnishes the board with evidence that the licensee is competent to practice, is of good moral character, and has complied with the terms of probation.

-C. If evidence fails to establish to the satisfaction of the board that the licensee is competent and is of good moral character or if evidence shows that the licensee has not complied with the terms of probation, the board may revoke or suspend the license.
-If a license to practice in this state is suspended, the holder of the license may not practice during the term of suspension.
-A person whose license has been revoked or suspended by the board and who thereafter practices or attempts or offers to practice in New Mexico, unless the period of suspension has expired or been modified by the board or the license reinstated, is guilty of a felony and shall be punished as provided in Section 61-6-20 NMSA 1978.
+C. If evidence fails to establish to the board's satisfaction that the licensee is competent and of good moral character or if evidence shows that the licensee has not complied with the terms of probation, the board may revoke or suspend the license.
+If a license to practice in this state is suspended, the license holder may not practice during the term of suspension.
+A person whose license has been revoked or suspended by the board and who after that practices or attempts or offers to practice in New Mexico, unless the period of suspension has expired or been modified by the board or the license reinstated, is guilty of a felony and shall be punished as provided in Section 61-6-20 NMSA 1978.

-D. "Unprofessional or dishonorable conduct", as used in this section, means, but is not limited to because of enumeration, conduct of a licensee that includes the following:
+D. "Unprofessional or dishonorable conduct," as used in this section, means, but is not limited to because of enumeration, the conduct of a licensee that includes the following:

 (1) procuring, aiding, or abetting a criminal abortion;